General

 Range and Habitat

-Yellow-bellied Flycatcher: Breeds from central Canada and Newfoundland south to Great Lakes region, northern New York, northern New England, and Maritime Provinces.
-Spends winters from Mexico to Panama.
+Yellow-bellied Flycatcher: Breeds from central Alaska through subarctic Canada to Newfoundland, south to the Great Lakes region, northern New York, northern New England, and the Maritime Provinces.
+Spends winters from southern Mexico to Panama.
+Preferred habitats include conifer and mixed forests, swamps, bogs, and other poorly drained landscapes.

 Breeding and Nesting